bloominstituteoftechnology/web-module-project-testing-react/README.md

 * [ ] cd into the project base directory `cd web-module-project-reducer-pattern`
 * [ ] Download project dependencies by running `npm install`
 * [ ] Start up the app using `npm start`
+- [ ] With each saved change in your editor, the test runner will re-run all the tests
+- [ ] **IMPORTANT** If a test fails, use the test runner's error messages to find out why it is failing

 ### Task 2: Project Requirements
 #### The Episode Component